mqtt-tools/mqttwarn/HANDBOOK.md

 targets = alexa-notify-me:account1
 ```

-The access code is emailed to the user upon setup of Notify-Me
+The access code is emailed to the user upon setup of Notify-Me.

+Also see examples for Amazon Alexa.

 ### `amqp`